Old Fashioned Sweet Potato Pie

 Step aside, pumpkin pie!
 This Old Fashioned Sweet Potato Pie is next-level delicious.

-The recipe comes from a vintage Southern church cookbook.
-It’s a classic recipe, with a simple pastry crust (I used store-bought), sweet potatoes, evaporated milk, sugar, butter, egg, and warm spices.
+The recipe comes from a vintage Southern junior league cookbook, and it’s a classic recipe: pie crust, sweet potatoes, evaporated milk, sugar, butter, egg, and warm spices.

 Jump to: